 1. Make Getting In Touch Easy

 Let’s start simple.
-The most important aspect of quality website design is making it as easy as possible for people to get in touch with your firm.
+The most important aspect of quality website design, apart from using a great website builder, is making it as easy as possible for people to get in touch with your firm.

 This means that you need to have your contact information — your address, hours, email, and telephone numbers — on every single page of your website.
 In most cases, people will search for contact information at the bottom of each internal page, so it’s best to keep it there.

 Why can’t you rely on the drop-down menu?

 Remember that, especially if you have a blog or write guest posts where you frequently include internal links back to your content, readers aren’t going to want to have to search for how to contact you.

 Having your contact information clearly listed on each page of your site — and on every social media platform you use — will drastically increase your conversions.

 For example, the homepage of this company, Freedom Law, clearly states the different phone numbers, addresses, and even Google reviews of the firm.
 It also lets readers click on these contact pages for more information about specific services.